Junghans

 Junghans Uhren GmbH is a German watch and clock manufacturer.
 The company is located in the district of Rottweil, in the town of Schramberg, Baden-Württemberg, southwest Germany.

 In 1903, Junghans was the largest watch factory in the world and in 1956 it was the third largest chronometer manufacturer right behind Rolex and Omega.

-The company is owned by local businessman and politician Hans-Jochem Stein (CDU).
+The company is owned by businessman and CDU-politician Hans-Jochem Stein.